Creating new User applications

 {% step %}

 Click the **Save** button.
-Your application will appear in the **User applications** list and the platform sidebar.
+Your application appears in the **User applications** list and the platform sidebar.
 Enabled applications automatically become available to the account users.

 {% endstep %}